stavIatrop/Redesign-Eudoxus/README.md

 ## Technologies Used

 * **Design**: StarUML and Balsamiq wireframes
 * **Development**: HTML5, CSS, Javascript (with Bootstrap4 and jQuery) and XAMPP as a PHP development environment.
-The database model was created in MySQL workbench and used the export script in phpmyadmin (eudoxosDBscript.sql).
+The database model was created in MySQL workbench and used the exported script in phpmyadmin (eudoxosDBscript.sql).

 ## Services implemented